 Recent advances on Large Language Models (LLMs), such as GPT~\cite{chatgpt} and Codex~\cite{codex}, show promises to address some of the long-lasting limitations of traditional ML/NLP-based misconfiguration detection techniques.
-Specifically, LLMs are trained on massive amounts of internet data, including configuration data---configuration files in software repositories, configuration documents, knowledge-based articles, Q\&A websites for resolving configuration issues, etc. Consequently, LLMs encode the extensive knowledge of both {\it common} and even {\it project-specific} configuration for well-known projects.
+Specifically, LLMs are trained on massive amounts of public data, including configuration data---configuration files in software repositories, configuration documents, knowledge-based articles, Q\&A websites for resolving configuration issues, etc. Hence, LLMs encode extensive knowledge of both {\it common} and {\it project-specific} configuration.
 Such knowledge can be utilized for configuration validation without the need for manual rule engineering.
-Furthermore, LLMs show the capability of {\it generalization} and {\it reasoning} \cite{wei:23,huang:acl:23} unlike the traditional ML approaches, and can potentially ``understand'' the configuration semantics.
-For example, they can not only generalize that values of a port must be in the range of [0, 65535], but also reason that a specific configuration value represents a port (e.g., based on the parameter name and description) and thus has to be within the range.
+Furthermore, LLMs show the capability of {\it generalization} and {\it reasoning}~\cite{wei:23,huang:acl:23} and can potentially ``understand'' configuration semantics.
+For example, they can not only understand that values of a port must be in the range of [0, 65535], but also reason that a specific configuration value represents a port (e.g., based on the name and description) and thus has to be within the range.

 Certainly, \llms have limitations.
-Notably, they are known to hallucinate responses and can be nondeterministic \cite{bang:arxiv:23,zhang:arxiv:23}.
-Additionally, LLMs have limited input context, which can pose challenges when encoding extensive contexts like configuration-related code and execution environments.
+They are known for hallucination and non-determinism~\cite{bang:arxiv:23,zhang:arxiv:23}.
+Additionally, LLMs have limited input context, which can pose challenges when encoding extensive contexts like configuration file and related code.
 Moreover, they are reported to be biased to popular content in the training dataset.
-However, there are active efforts~\cite{anthropic100k,nakano2022webgpt,wang:arxiv:23,liu2023trustworthy,manakul2023selfcheckgpt} addressing these limitations, making them promising tools.
+Fortunately, active efforts~\cite{anthropic100k,nakano2022webgpt,wang:arxiv:23,liu2023trustworthy,manakul2023selfcheckgpt} are made to address these limitations.